q2ebanking/pytest-factory/README.md

     behavior.
 - nested decorators - if you get confused, as i did, use a debugger to follow their execution.
-- Hashable - all classes representing a request must define __hash__().
-    - allows the Store to treat request/response mappings as a pseudo-dict.
+- request signatures - all classes representing an outbound request must define __eq__(). this allows the Store to look up the expected fixtures using criteria appropriate for the request type.
-    - hashing algorithms must be loose enough so that similar-enough requests result in the same hash value, but different-enough requests get differing values.

 ### style and code structure
 besides PEP and general code hygiene, the following guidance is recommended,